 4. Fitzroy Island

-Just a short ferry ride from Cairns, Fitzroy Island is off the beaten track and a little less crowded than neighbouring Green Island.
-There is a trampoline in the ocean, a nudist beach, beach front bar, kayaks, snorkels and paddle-boards for hire and some fantastic rainforest walks - oh and of course we can't forget to mention - the Great Barrier Reef.
+Just a short ferry ride from Cairns, Fitzroy Island is off the beaten track and a little less crowded than the neighbouring Green Island.
+There is a trampoline in the ocean, a nudist beach, beachfront bar, kayaks, snorkels and paddle-boards for hire and some fantastic rainforest walks - oh and of course we can't forget to mention - the Great Barrier Reef.

 5. Fraser Island

 Fraser Island is the LARGEST sand island in the world!
 The beaches surrounding the island are not great for swimming due to rough waters, but the lakes within the island are what make this paradise unique!
-Eucalyptus Forest, Dingos, Lookouts and beautiful swimming lakes.
+Eucalyptus Forest, Dingos, Lookouts and beautiful swimming lakes are all found here.
 The best way to explore the island is by a Tag Along 4WD Tour that will have you driving along the beach made Highway!